cpapdotcom/usx-javascript-style-guide/README.md

     ];
     ```
   <a name="naming--semantic"></a><a name="23.10"></a>
   - [23.10](#naming--semantic) Variables, constants, methods, and functions should be complete words, not shorthand.
-Be semantic with your naming. eslint: [`id-length`](http://eslint.org/docs/rules/id-length)
+Be semantic with your naming.

     > Why?
 Difficult and time consuming to implement a standard around all possible shorthand abbreviations.
 Shorthand abbreviations out of context can be difficult to understand.
 Just use the proper english language standard.